koreric18/GradProject/README.md

 In our project, we explored precision irrigation in tomato vines.
 We can predict the watering needs of tomato vines by analyzing the Crop Water Stress Index (CWSI) of a plant.
 This is done through visual and thermal imagery with photos captured by a mobile device and uses convolutional neural networks.

 Additionally, we investigated different state-of-the-art semantic segmentation neural networks and evaluated their performances on our tomato dataset.
-Utilizing SegNets to identify sunlit tomoato leaves, we achieved a test accuracy of 82%.
+Utilizing SegNets to identify sunlit tomato leaves, we achieved a test accuracy of 82%.

 # Motivation